 It featured a section on George Knapp, an investigative reporter I often saw on our local stations.
 Back then I had a friend who had seriously gotten into the UFO phenomenon and through him was introduced to many of the subjects in this exhibit.

-Not long after that introduction, along comes George Knapp with his feature story on Bob Lazar.
+Not long after my introduction, along comes George Knapp with his feature story on Bob Lazar.
 I remember well the unfolding of that story and the craziness that surrounded the whole incident for months.

 I won't be a spoiler and go into details about Bob Lazar though.
 Instead I'll save that for you to see yourself.